SolidRhino/sailarr-installer/INSTALLATION.md

 ## Configuration Questions

-The installer will ask you four questions.
+The installer will ask you several configuration questions.
 Here's what each one means and how to answer:

 ### Question 1: Installation Directory